Rob's Top Tips on Hatching Chicks

 Every Tuesday and Thursday the slow trudge of Flyte so Fancy's resident chicken whisperer (Rob the Gardener) can be seen, toing and froing with his wheelbarrow between the compost heap and the poultry paddock.

-He certainly has the love of his various charges here at FSF, from the Gold Sebrights and Silver Spangled Hamburgs up by the shop, down to the ducks, geese, guinea fowl and chickens in the field, the arrival of Rob always causes great commotion and excitement.
+He certainly has the love of his various charges here at FSF, from the Gold Sebrights and Silver Spangled Hamburgs, down to the ducks, geese, guinea fowl and chickens in the field, the arrival of Rob always causes great commotion and excitement.

 I joined Rob on Tuesday in his toing and froing, for a chance to meet all the newly hatched arrivals and soon to be fully-fledged members of the FSF Team.

-- "Always use fresh fertile eggs.
-It sounds like a silly thing to say, but I have known people use stale eggs, infertile eggs and a lovely old lady who once put a selection of supermarket "free-range eggs " under a hen hoping for some chicks".
+1. "Always use fresh fertile eggs.
+It sounds like a silly thing to say, but I have known people use stale eggs, infertile eggs and a lovely old lady who once put a selection of supermarket 'free-range eggs' under a hen hoping for some chicks".

-- "In the first couple of days feed them a little boiled egg, great for giving them a much needed protein boost.
-While hatching they will have absorbed the last of the energy from the egg yolk, so this is just a continuation of this, then get them onto a real top quality chick crumb, with at least 17% protein levels".
+3. "In the first couple of days after hatching feed them a little boiled egg, great for giving them a much needed protein boost.
+While hatching they will have absorbed the last of the energy from the egg yolk, so this is just a continuation of this, then get them onto a real top quality chick crumb with at least 16% protein levels".